pbrahmac/food-selector-round-2/readme.md

 ## To Clone this Repo
 1. `git clone https://github.com/pbrahmac/food-selector-round-2.git` in your desired local directory
-2. Install virtualenv using `python3 -m pip install --user virtualenv`
+2. Install virtualenv using `pip install virtualenv`
 3. Create virtualenv using `python3 -m venv venv` and activate it using `source venv/bin/activate`
 4. Install all dependencies using `pip install -r requirements.txt`
 5. Run the project on localhost:5000 using `flask run` or on a public local IP using `python3 food-selector.py`